Skip to Content

 12 Job Skills Missionaries Gain on the Mission Field

 Recently, I talked with career coaches, HR experts and former missionaries to create a solid list of transferrable skills most missionaries have.
-These reframes are tried and true — and they’ll look great on your resume.
+These reframes are tried and true — and they’ll look great on that resume.

 Management